Microplastics still raise questions – we have more answers

-The extent and severity of the monster of microplastics is still somewhat unknown, while we are doing our best to know what we are dealing with.
-Luckily now we know a bit more, hopefully lessening people’s concerns.
+The extent and severity of the monster of microplastics is still unknown, but we are continuously learning more.

-Last year we published information about how microplastics affect our field of work.
-ETSA, European Textile Service Association, has published more information on microplastics, and we would like to keep all of our stakeholders informed about this issue.
+Last year, we published information about how microplastics affect our field of work.
+ETSA, the European Textile Service Association, has released more information on microplastics, and we would like to keep all of our stakeholders informed.

-Microplastics are known to cause harm to the planet’s water system, which in turn will affect animals and people, especially since microplastics have been found from human bodies.
-This is why we sometimes get asked, what we are doing to prevent these microplastics from not ending up in the water system.
+Microplastics are known to cause harm to the planet’s water system, which in turn will affect animals and people.
+This is why we sometimes get asked what we are doing to prevent these microplastics from ending up in the water system.

 Microplastics are plastic particles with a diameter of less than 5mm.
 They can stay in the water system for a significant time and are difficult to remove.
 Synthetic textiles contain microplastics, that are released during use.